Preschool: Spread

 Countess Theresa Brunszvik (1775–1861), who had known and been influenced by Johann Heinrich Pestalozzi, was influenced by this example to open an Angyalkert ('angel garden' in Hungarian) on 27 May 1828 in her residence in Buda, the first of eleven care centers that she founded for young children.
 In 1836 she established an institute for the foundation of preschool centers.
 The idea became popular among the nobility and the middle class and was copied throughout the Hungarian kingdom.

 Friedrich Fröbel (1782–1852) opened a Play and Activity institute in 1837 in the village of Bad Blankenburg in the principality of Schwarzburg-Rudolstadt, Thuringia, which he renamed Kindergarten on 28 June 1840.
+That same year the educator Emily Ronalds was the first British person to study his approach and Fröbel urged her to transplant his concepts in England.

-Women trained by Fröbel opened Kindergartens throughout Europe and around the World.
+Later, women trained by Fröbel opened Kindergartens throughout Europe and around the World.
 The First Kindergarten in the United States was founded in Watertown, Wisconsin in 1856 and was conducted in German.
 Elizabeth Peabody founded America's first English-language kindergarten in 1860 and the first free kindergarten in America was founded in 1870 by Conrad Poppenhusen, a German industrialist and philanthropist, who also established the Poppenhusen Institute and the first publicly financed kindergarten in the United States was established in St. Louis in 1873 by Susan Blow.
 Canada's first private kindergarten was opened by the Wesleyan Methodist Church in Charlottetown, Prince Edward Island in 1870 and by the end of the decade, they were common in large Canadian towns and cities.
 The country's first public-school kindergartens were established in Berlin, Ontario in 1882 at Central School.
 In 1885, the Toronto Normal School (teacher training) opened a department for Kindergarten teaching.

 Elizabeth Harrison wrote extensively on the theory of early childhood education and worked to enhance educational standards for kindergarten teachers by establishing what became the National College of Education in 1886.

 Head Start was the first publicly funded preschool program in the US, created in 1965 by President Johnson for low-income families—only 10% of children were then enrolled in preschool.
 Due to large demand, various states subsidized preschool for low-income families in the 1980s.